3 Open Study/Research Award

 Letter recommended but not required at deadline

-Grantees are responsible for arranging their own accommodation.
+Grantees are responsible for housing arrangements.